 The environment will eventually be extended to store a number of artifact types in Artifactory.
 Thus far, the CI and CD pipelines exchange two types of artifacts: Docker images and Helm charts.
 The CI pipeline (Jenkins, Tekton, etc.) builds these artifacts and ArgoCD deploys them.
 To store and share the artifacts, the pipeline uses two repositories:

 - Docker images: The Developer Tools Image Registry

 - Helm charts: A Helm repository in Artifactory

-The Code Patterns have also been configured to store their Helm charts in Artificatory.
+The Starter Kits have also been configured to store their Helm charts in Artificatory.

-Artifactory is part of the Developer Environment’s complete CI/CD solution:
+Artifactory is part of the environment’s complete CI/CD solution:

 Use the Artifactory dashboard to browse the repositories and their artifacts.

 Open the Artifactory web UI for your environment.